fr4nki/oh-md/README.md

 **`controls`**:

-An array of controls should contain objects of type Control with the following structure:
+An array of controls should contain objects of type Control with this following structure:

 ```
 {